cutting room: Tenet is a Love Letter to Bond Movies

 Neil // Felix // Nolan // Pattinson

 Tenet is full of allies and henchmen that evoke characters from Bond movies.
 Subbing in for Bond’s best bud and CIA ally Felix Leiter is Tenet-agent Neil (Robert Pattinson).
-Incidentally, Neil has a much bigger role in Tenet's plot than Felix does in most of his Bond appearances, but he's also the Chris Nolan stand-in, which again I really appreciate for the message Nolan is sending there: "Ok, you win.
-I'm taking a back seat to Bond, here.
-I'm not gonna ask you to think too hard about this or even feel it too hard.
-There's plenty of complex time-travel shit if you're feelin' it, but mostly we're gonna get up to some cool spy stuff and have a good time together."
+Incidentally, Neil has a much bigger role in Tenet's plot than Felix does in most of his Bond appearances, but he's also the Chris Nolan stand-in, which again I really appreciate for the message Nolan is sending there: "Ok, I'm taking a back seat to Bond, here.
+Not gonna ask you to think too hard about this or even feel it too hard.
+There's plenty of complex time-travel shit if you're feelin' it, but mostly we're gonna get up to some cool shit and vibe together."

 OHMSS // psychedelic hand-to-hand